-The Cook County Human Trafficking Task Force is a multi-disciplinary task force that brings law enforcement and social and legal service agencies together to work on human trafficking cases.
+The Cook County Human Trafficking Task Force (CCHTTF) is a multi-disciplinary task force that brings law enforcement and social and legal service agencies together to work on human trafficking cases.
 The task force is a joint project of the Cook County State's Attorney's Office and the Salvation Army STOP-IT Program, and is jointly funded by the U.S. Department of Justice's Bureau of Justice Assistance and the Office for Victims of Crime.
 Although membership on the task force is by invitation only, in order to preserve confidentiality of cases worked, subcommittee participation is open to the community.
-Task force subcommittees include: training, victim services, labor trafficking and LGBTQ.
+Task force subcommittees include: child trafficking, training, victim services, labor trafficking, LGBTQ and healthcare.

 The mission of the Cook County Human Trafficking Task Force is to: